SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

     ■ GENERAL SETTINGS => • STATION NAME     > This sets the radio station name that is shown in the idle locked state.
 Select characters using UP/DOWN and confirm each character with SET.
 Hold UP/DOWN to auto-scroll characters; hold SET to return from the editor.
                           • BACKLIGHT DIMMER > This toggles the automatic LCD backlight dimmer function (on or off).
-                          • SHOW MENU TITLE  > This toggles the animated title screen when entering SYSTEM SETTINGS or QUICK MENU.
+                          • SHOW MENU TITLE  > This toggles the animated title screen when entering SYSTEM MENU, QUICK MENU or SERVICE MENU.
-                          • FACTORY RESET    > This clears all stored settings and user memories and restores the default settings after double confirmation.
-This action is applied immediately and does not require EXIT SETTINGS > save changes.
                           • RETURN           > Returns to the main settings menu.

+    ■ EXIT MENU        => Returns directly to the main interface if no settings were changed.
+Otherwise:
-    ■ EXIT SETTINGS    => • save changes     > Stores any changes to EEPROM and returns to the main interface.
+                          • save changes     > Stores any changes to EEPROM and returns to the main interface.
                           • discard          > Discards any changes and returns to the main interface.
                           • cancel           > Returns to the first index of the main menu.